How Much Does an Espresso Machine Cost? (Home and commercial espresso machines)

 It might be better to rephrase this question to – how much are you ready to spend?
 Top-of-the-line commercial-grade espresso machines can cost more than a family Sedan.
 And if you want a good machine for home use, it will set you back at least a few hundred dollars.

 Either way, it’s an investment worth taking.
-This article provides a detailed guide for home and commercial espresso machines in different price ranges and with different features.
+This article provides a detailed guide for the best home and commercial espresso machines in different price ranges and with different features.

 A Note on What Constitutes a True Espresso